EstrellaSpaans/R_Spotify_Data_Analysis/README.md

 - can generate more revenue from selling albums (digitally or physically)
 - revenue per stream is incredibaly low (on average $1.70)

 Spotify, one of the streaming platforms, has to deal with their stakeholders’ dissatisfaction (artists), as they are interested in building good relationships.
-Without artists and listeners, the business model would fail.

-The real question is whether Spotify could add more value for (new) artists without changing their current business model and cost structure.
-That is why we wanted to know whether **the popularity of a song can be predicted based on song characteristics**.
+Without artists and listeners, the business model would fail.That is why we wanted to know whether **the popularity of a song can be predicted based on song characteristics**.
 More popularity a songs, the more potentential there is to generate revenue per stream.
 A " popularity recipe " would help Spotify establish a better relationship with record labels and artists and listeners who want to have likable music.

 ### Exploratory Data Analysis